 - Making Friends with the School Point out the school as you drive by or walk past and say, "That's your school!"
-Attend Kindergarten Orientation together, taking the opportunity to tour the school and meet the principal and teachers.
-Take your child to play on the school's playground after school, on weekends and during the summer. - Learning Social Skills Sharing is a regular part of the day in kindergarten.
+Attend Kindergarten Orientation together, taking the opportunity to tour the school and meet the principal and teachers. - Learning Social Skills Sharing is a regular part of the day in kindergarten.
 Help your children learn to take turns by sharing toys, crayons, and games with friends and family members.
 Waiting is tough for preschoolers, but you can help him or her get used to it by saying things like, "We'll go to the park after lunch."
 Teach your child to communicate with words, not actions, when upset.
 Emphasize that screaming, crying, hitting, kicking and other "temper tantrum" behavior is not acceptable. - Listening is important Teach your child to look at the person who's doing the talking.
 Work with your child on paying attention and following simple directions: (Example: "Please put your pillow on your bed, and then put your shoes in the closet.") - Loosen the Apron Strings If your child isn't already attending preschool or day care, look for ways for him or her to spend some time apart from you.
-Trade off with a friend or sign your child up in a community or church program for preschoolers. - Who am I?
-Kindergartners should know not only his or her full name, but the first and last name of his or her parents and caregivers.
-Memorizing your phone number and address may be a little easier for a preschooler if you set them to a familiar tune, like "Mary had a Little Lamb." - All by Myself Your child should know how to zip, snap, tie, button, and fasten Velcro.
-Be sure that your little one can also take care of his or her bathroom needs well before the first day of school. - Begin with the Basics Go beyond teaching your child the "ABC" song by working on letter recognition, especially letters that spell his or her name.
-It's also helpful if your child can recognize isolated letters and those not in alphabetical sequence.
+Trade off with a friend or sign your child up in a community or church program for preschoolers. - All by Myself Your child should know how to zip, snap, tie, button, and fasten Velcro.
+Be sure that your little one can also take care of his or her bathroom needs well before the first day of school. - Begin with the Basics Go beyond teaching your child the "ABC" song by exposing them to letters, especially letters that spell his or her name.
 Talk about the colors and shapes around you the round clock, the red umbrella.
 Make simple counting a part of your preschooler's day by counting aloud as you put each piece of silverware in the drawer, climb stairs, or bring in bags of groceries.
 Help your little one learn important concepts by "acting out" the differences between up and down, in and out, high and low, over and under, small and tall. - Ensure a Healthy Start Make sure your child's immunizations are up to date.
 A complete physical before the start of school, including vision and hearing tests, is also a good idea.
 Start your preschooler on a school day regimen of bedtime and wake-up time several weeks before school starts.
 At this age, a child should have ten hours of sleep.